Groundbreaking photographer Robert Frank dies at age 94

 NEW YORK (AP) — Robert Frank, a giant of 20th century photography whose seminal book “The Americans” captured singular, candid moments of the 1950s and helped free picture-taking from the boundaries of clean lighting and linear composition, has died.
 He was 94.

-Frank died Monday on Cape Breton Island in Nova Scotia, The New York Times reported, citing Peter MacGill, whose Manhattan gallery has represented Frank’s work since 1983.
-Frank and his second wife, June Leaf, divided their time between New York and Nova Scotia.
+Frank died Monday in Inverness, on Cape Breton Island in Nova Scotia, according to his second wife, June Leaf.
+The couple divided their time between Nova Scotia and New York.

 The Swiss-born Frank influenced countless photographers and was likened to Alexis de Tocqueville for so vividly capturing the U.S. through the eyes of a foreigner.
 Besides his still photography, Frank was a prolific filmmaker, creating more than 30 movies and videos, including a cult favorite about the Beats and a graphic, censored documentary of the Rolling Stones’ 1972 tour.